Say Something (Justin Timberlake song): Commercial performance

-In the United States, "Say Something" debuted at number nine on the Billboard Hot 100 with 98,000 downloads sold, after selling additional 21,000 before the tracking week, and 12.8 million streams.
-It also marked Timberlake's seventh number one on Digital Songs, and first since "Can't Stop the Feeling!" in 2016.
+In the United States, "Say Something" debuted at number 9 on the Billboard Hot 100 with 98,000 downloads sold, after selling additional 21,000 before the tracking week, and 12.8 million streams.
+It also marked Timberlake's seventh number 1 on Digital Songs, and first since "Can't Stop the Feeling!" in 2016.
 The song has sold 431,000 downloads in the country as of June 2018.

 In 2018, "Say Something" was ranked as the 85th most popular song of the year on the Billboard Hot 100.

 In 2019, "Say Something" was certified Platinum in the UK exactly one year after its release, becoming his sixth Platinum seller in the country as a solo artist.

 Live performances

 On February 5, 2018, Timberlake and Stapleton performed "Say Something" on the post-Super Bowl episode of The Tonight Show Starring Jimmy Fallon.
 On February 21, 2018, both artists performed the song at the 2018 Brit Awards.

-"Say Something" has also been performed at every show on Timberlake's sixth concert tour, The Man of the Woods Tour.
+"Say Something" has also been performed at every show on Timberlake's sixth concert tour, The Man of the Woods Tour, as well as Timberlake's seventh concert tour The Forget Tomorrow World Tour (2024).